2021–22 Ukrainian Second League

 The 2021–22 Ukrainian Second League was the 31st season since its establishment.
+The season started on 24 July 2024 and was expected to finish on 21 May 2022.
+The first game of the season took place on 24 July 2021 (a day before the announced start) in a village of Dertsen, near Mukachevo (Munkacs vs Chernihiv).
+The last game of the season was played on 28 November 2021 (AFSC vs Chernihiv), before the competition was paused for a winter break.
+Originally it was expected to be resumed on 26 March 2022, but due to some postponed games the restart was moved to as early as 18 March 2022 (Tavriya vs Mykolaiv).

+A month before the season to be resumed, on 24 February 2022, the Russian Federation started a full-scale invasion from Black Sea, the eastern border, and already occupied territories, as well as Belarus.
+The competition's fate became uncertain.
 The competition was terminated at the PFL Council meeting on 6 May 2022 due to the 2022 Russian invasion of Ukraine.

 Summary

-On June 1, 2021, the PFL Central Council adopted decision that new season competitions in the PFL Second League would start on July 25, 2021, just as competitions in all professional leagues in Ukraine.
-The competition format and league composition corresponds to the PFL program "Strategy of Development" that was adopted back in 2016.
+On June 1, 2021, the PFL Central Council adopted a decision that new season competitions in the PFL Second League would start on July 25, 2021, just as competitions in all professional leagues in Ukraine.
+The competition format and league composition correspond to the PFL program "Strategy of Development" that was adopted back in 2016.

-As the previous season the top 2 teams from each group get promoted to the First League.
-There also is expected to be a play-off game.
+As in the previous season, the top 2 teams from each group get promoted to the First League.
+There is also expected to be a play-off game.

 Teams

 Promoted teams

 Twelve teams have been promoted from the 2020–21 Ukrainian Football Amateur League: